Index bounded relative symplectic cohomology: Examples and extensions

-\begin{remark} The positivity of the Ricci curvature of a metric $g$ is preserved under $C^{\infty}$-small perturbations.
-Hence we obtain a non-degenerate index bounded metric $g_{\epsilon}$ after perturbation. \end{remark}

-Let $(L, g_{\epsilon})$ be a closed Riemannian manifold with a positive Ricci curvature.
-Then $g_{\epsilon}$ is a non-degenerate index bounded metric.
-Suppose that there is a Lagrangian embedding $L\rightarrow M$ into a Calabi-Yau manifold $M$.
-Another consequence of the Bonnet-Myers theorem is that $L$ has a finite fundamental group.
-Hence $L$ is a Lagrangian submanifold of $M$ with a vanishing Maslov class.
-Now let $U$ be a Weinstein neighborhood of $L$ induced by the metric $g_{\epsilon}$, the above lemma tells us that $U$ is a Liouville domain with a non-degenerate index bounded boundary in $M$.
-In conclusion, our spectral sequence works for computing $SH_{M}(U)$.

-If we have two Riemannian manifolds both with positive Ricci curvature, then the product manifold also admits a metric with positive Ricci curvature.
-Hence the above argument can be applied to study Lagrangian submanifolds of product type.

 \begin{example} Let $L=S^{2}\times S^{3}$ be a Lagrangian submanifold in a Calabi-Yau manifold $M$.
 Then there exists a Weinstein neighborhood of $L$ which is a Liouville domain with a non-degenerate index bounded boundary.
-So we can use our spectral sequence to compute $SH_{M}(L)$, which possibly determines the displaceability of $L$.
-Note on the other hand, the Lagrangian Floer cohomology of $L$ may have obstructions to be defined.
-The obstruction lies in $H^{2}(L; \mathbb{Q})$, see Theorem L \cite{FOOO}. \end{example}
+So it's possible to use our spectral sequence to compute $SH_{M}(L)$, which could determine the displaceability of $L$.
+However, due to the $S^{2}$ factor, we don't have an immediate non-vanishing result, compared with the case of spheres with dimension larger than two.
+Hence the $SH_{M}(L)$ may depend on the ambient space.

-By using the geodesic-Reeb orbit correspondence, we can also study Lagrangian submanifolds that carry a metric with negative sectional curvature.
-Note that closed geodesics for such a metric are always non-degenerate, see Lemma 2.2 \cite{CM}.